Rick-Phoenix/sketch/docs/src/ts/package_gen.md

 ## Adding Templates

-You can also use the `with_templates` field (or the `--with-template` cli flag) to specify a list of templates that should be generated whenever a package preset is being used.
+You can also use the `with_templates` field (or the `--with-template` cli flag) to specify a list of templates or templating presets that should be generated whenever a package preset is being used.

 Let's say for example that in a type of package, you always need a `schemas` directory, where you import some common schemas from a shared package and define new ones.